 (shortly AHA) is a coarse property of metric spaces which reflects, at the asymptotic level, the fact that every subspace of the space is aspherical (see \dam Definition \ref{daha} for a precise statement).
 This property emerged in the work of Tadeusz Januszkiewicz and the second author \cite{JS1}, where it was used to show that certain high dimensional word hyperbolic groups (namely systolic groups) do not contain high dimensional arithmetic subgroups.
 Systolic groups were defined in \cite{JS1} (independently in \cite{Hag}) and are related to the notion of simplicial nonpositive curvature.
 In \cite{JS2} it is proved that systolic groups are AHA.

-In the present paper we provide some evidence that property AHA deserves further attention in the geometric study of groups.
+In the present paper we provide some evidence that the property AHA deserves further attention in the geometric study of groups.
 First of all, we notice that there are examples of AHA groups other than systolic ones.
 For example, as it is shown in \cite{Z}, all groups with asymptotic dimension $1$ are AHA.
 This includes e.g.\ the lamplighter groups which are not finitely presented and hence not systolic.
-In this paper, in Section \ref{twocpl}, we show that many $2$--dimensional groups are AHA, revealing some interesting relationship between AHA and the celebrated Whitehead's asphericity conjecture.
+In this paper, in Section \ref{twocpl}, we show that many $2$--dimensional groups are AHA, revealing an interesting relationship between AHA and the celebrated Whitehead's asphericity conjecture.
 In particular, the Baumslag-Solitar groups (which are not systolic, since they are not automatic) are AHA.
 (As a side remark we pose the following problem, which may be viewed as a coarse variant of Whitehead's conjecture for groups: \emph{is every $2$--dimensional asymptotically aspherical group AHA?} See the end of Section~\ref{twocpl} for a more precise statement of this question, and for some comments.)

-It is perhaps the most interesting aspect of AHA property, that it is satisfied by certain groups of dimension above $2$.
-In fact, it was already shown in \cite{JS2} that there are AHA groups, namely systolic ones, which have arbitrary asymptotic or cohomological dimension.
-In this paper we show that groups related to spaces satisfying certain more general condition than systolicity are also AHA (see Theorem \ref{systaha}), and we exhibit examples of arbitrary dimension among them.
-More precisely, in \cite{O-sdn} and \cite{O-chcg} the first author has isolated some condition that unifies simplicial nonpositive and cubical negative curvature, under the name {\it weak systolicity}.
-We show that groups from some general subclass of weakly systolic groups are all AHA, and we construct examples of such groups, in arbitrary cohomological dimension (see Subsection~\ref{chcg}), which we believe are not systolic (though we do not know yet how to show this).
+Perhaps the most interesting aspect of the AHA property is that it is satisfied by certain groups of dimension above $2$.
+In fact, it was already shown in \cite{JS2} that there are the AHA groups, namely systolic ones, which have arbitrary asymptotic or cohomological dimension.
+In this paper we show that groups related to spaces satisfying a certain more general condition than systolicity are also AHA (see Theorem \ref{systaha}), and we exhibit examples of arbitrary dimension among them.
+More precisely, in \cite{O-sdn} and \cite{O-chcg} the first author has isolated a condition that unifies simplicial nonpositive and cubical negative curvature, under the name {\it weak systolicity}.
+We show that groups from some general subclass of weakly systolic groups are all AHA, and we construct examples of such groups, in arbitrary cohomological dimension (see Subsection~\ref{chcg}).